Skip to main content

 10 Seconds After Meals — How Closing Your Eyes Creates Calm and Better Digestion

-I used to finish meals in a rush — already planning the next task, opening another tab, or scrolling through my phone before the last bite was even gone.
+I used to finish meals in a rush, already thinking about the next task, opening another tab, or scrolling on my phone before the last bite was gone.
+My body felt full, but my mind stayed restless, always leaning forward into whatever came next.

 A calm dining table setting with bread, salad, and soup, symbolizing a mindful pause after meals that supports calm and better digestion.